 - Customer complaints.
 Borrowers online report clerical and billing errors on their loans.
 Though it appears that CUTX took steps to correct them.

 - Limited branches.
 CUTX serves the entire state of Texas, but branch locations are concentrated in the greater Dallas area.
-You can’t get in-person help outside of it.
+You can only get in-person help within this region.

 What is the Credit Union of Texas?